stetel/RgbwCtrl/README.md

 ## Contributing

-Fill free to submit valuable pull requests.
+Feel free to submit valuable pull requests.
 The code is written in C++ and the main class can be extended (like the spi version is extending it) to support other king of hw interfaces.

 ## Authors